sam-621/nextjs-13-starter/src/core/store/README.md

 # Store

-folder to storage the stores or states of your application, this concepts is related yo libraries like redux to manage your global states
+Folder to store the stores or states of your application, this concept is related to libraries like redux to manage your global states

-There is no file or structure example because is directly related to the state manager you chose
+There is no file or structure example because it's directly related to the state manager you chose